Interview with Peter Bibliography

 In 1988 he wrote and illustrated 1588 And All This, his first book for adults which allowed him to extend his visual humour and cross-reference to impressive effect as did 1990's Boys Own Battle of Britain.
 In the early 1990s Peter created a number of stunning designs for the wine merchants Wine Rack with the result that their catalogues soon became collector's items.

-Peter continues to enjoy well-deserved success with his Harbottle Hamster greetings card series for Gordon Fraser which continue to delight both adults and children.
+Peter continued to enjoy well-deserved success with his Harbottle Hamster greetings card series for Gordon Fraser between 1995 and 2000 which delighted both adults and children.

 Back to Associates